webix-hub/docs/data/helpers/number_formatting_methods.md

-Number formatting methods
+Number Formatting Methods
 =================

-There are 2 predefined methods for number formatting:
+There are predefined methods for number formatting:

 ##Localization